platisd/clang-tidy-pr-comments/README.md

 ### Using this Action to safely perform analysis of pull requests from forks

-If you want to trigger the Action using the `workflow_run` event to run analysis on pull requests from forks in a
+If you want to trigger this Action using the `workflow_run` event to run analysis on pull requests from forks in a
 [secure manner](https://securitylab.github.com/research/github-actions-preventing-pwn-requests/),
 then you can use the following combination of workflows: